 Remove AnyDesk Installed via Extrepo

-For the extrepo installation method, first remove the AnyDesk package:
+For the extrepo installation method, first remove the AnyDesk package and any orphaned dependencies:

 sudo apt remove anydesk -y